Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 What is Theft?

-Florida law defines the criminal offense of theft as when an individual knowingly obtains or uses, or endeavors to obtain or use, the property of another with the intent to deprive the owner of their right temporarily or permanently (1) to the property, or (2) appropriate the property to his or her own use.
+The criminal offense of theft is defined under Florida Statute Section 812.014 as when an individual knowingly obtains or uses, or endeavors to obtain or use, the property of another person with the intent to:

-Florida law categorizes theft crimes into two categories: petit theft and grand theft.
+In Florida, theft crimes are broken down into two categories: petit theft and grand theft.

 Grand Theft Defined in Tallahassee

-Due to the level of severity, grand theft is considered a felony offense.
+Grand theft is the more severe form of a theft charge.
+Due to the severity of the crime, grand theft is considered a felony offense.
 If convicted, a defendant may face imprisonment between 5 to 30 years.
 Additional penalties may include paying restitution, completing community service, or completing probation.

 Elements of Grand Theft

-1. The defendant took another person’s possession or property;
+1. The defendant knowingly and unlawfully took or used another person’s possession or property;

 2. The defendant did so without the owner’s permission;